14 Questions to Ask Your Doctor About Prescription Medications for Seniors

 These 14 questions help make sure that the new medicine is needed and will be taken correctly.

 It may seem excessive to ask all these questions, especially if the doctor doesn’t seem concerned, but starting a new medication is a serious matter.
+Too often, doctors don’t take into account medication that other doctors have prescribed – until a profound adverse side effect causes harm.

 2. What medical condition does this medicine treat?

-3. How many times a day should it be taken?
-At what time(s)?
+• At what time?
 For example, if the bottle says take “4 times a day,” does that mean 4 times in 24 hours or 4 times during the daytime?

 4. How much of the medicine should be taken? (dosage)

-7. Will this medicine cause problems with other medicines, vitamins, or supplements that are currently being taken?
-Should any current medications be stopped or adjusted?
+7. Will this medicine interact with other drugs, vitamins, or supplements currently being taken?

 8. Is it safe to drive while taking this medication?